 As the cost of college keeps rising, borrowing money to pay for school has become the norm.
-In 2017, college grads who took out student loans borrowed nearly $30,000—that's up 40% from a decade ago.1
+Total student loan debt in the U.S. reached a record high of $1.57 trillion in 2020—an increase of about $166 billion since 2019.1

 There are three major types of college loans.
 Here’s how they work:

 Federal student loans (called Stafford Loans) are loans that are made to students, not to parents.
 Students obtain the loans through the school, but the government supplies the funds.
 To start the process, students fill out the Free Application for Federal Student Aid (FAFSA).